ddouglasz/pokemon/README.md

 - Better folder structure.

-- better styling and handling of pagination.
+- Better styling and handling of pagination.

 - Add loading when a character/character image is yet to load